 These have been nicknamed “liquid biopsies” and are basically a method of detecting cancer with a simple blood test.
-Some cancers markers can already be detected with blood tests (such as the PSA for prostate cancer).
+Some cancers markers can already be detected with blood tests like the PSA for prostate cancer.
 However, the liquid biopsy would detect actual cancers by detecting DNA shed into the blood by tumor cells.

-Perhaps one of the greatest breakthroughs, and battles, of modern health is the concept of “wellbeing”.
-Over the last 10 years, thousands of well-being clinics, books, gurus and websites have appeared.
+Perhaps one of the greatest breakthroughs, and battles, of modern health is the concept of well-being.
+During the last 10 years, thousands of well-being clinics, books, gurus and websites have appeared.

-The wellbeing movement has also given birth to a multibillion dollar nutritional supplement industry.
+The well-being movement has also given birth to a multibillion-dollar nutritional supplement industry.
 Again, the quality of the research that backs up many of the claims is flimsy at best.
-There is good news though.
-The healthcare industry in general has accepted that some supplement approaches are valid.
+There is good news, however.
+The health care industry, in general, has accepted that some supplement approaches are valid.
 Increasingly, the use of nutritional supplements is making its way into serious medical research.

 This means we see physicians from leading medical centers exploring things such as a nutritional way to combat Alzheimer’s disease.
 Also, they recognize that since dementia can vary widely, prevention may be personalized.

-Switching gears to exercise, another dramatic development over the last several years has been a shift towards high intensity exercise.
-While this might be a reflection of our busy lifestyles, a lot of research shows the benefits of high intensity exercise over short time periods.
-This has partially been the reason behind the explosion of HIIT and CrossFit training styles.
+Switching gears to exercise, another dramatic development during the last several years has been a shift toward high-intensity exercise.
+While this might be a reflection of our busy lifestyles, a lot of research shows the benefits of high-intensity exercise over short time periods.
+This has partially been the reason behind the explosion of high-intensity interval training (HIIT) and CrossFit training styles.

-HIIT, or high-intensity interval training, is a technique in which you give an all-out, one hundred percent effort in short bursts of exercise.
+HIIT is a technique in which you give an all-out, one hundred percent effort in short bursts of exercise.
 Recovery periods are also brief before you start another round of activity.
-The theory is that high intensity exercise creates an oxygen shortage since rest periods don’t provide enough oxygen.
+The theory is that high-intensity exercise creates an oxygen shortage since rest periods don’t provide enough oxygen.
 This means that during post-workout recovery, your body keeps burning calories.
 Some studies even claim that your baseline metabolism is boosted for an entire 48 hours after a HIIT workout.

 Exercise Specific Techniques